Special subvarieties of non-arithmetic ball quotients and Hodge Theory: Comparison between the gamma -special and z -special structures

 \subsection{Some corollaries}

 Let $(G=\PU(1,n),X,\Gamma)$ be a real Shimura datum and

 be the projection map.
 Let $Y\subset X$ be a positive dimensional algebraic subvariety.
-Applying the non-arithmetic Ax--Schanuel, Theorem \ref{nonarithas7}, to $W=Y \times \overline{\pi(Y)}^{\Zar}$ we obtain the following, which recovers Mok's result \cite[Main Theorem]{mokalw}. \begin{cor}[Non-arithmetic Ax-Lindemann-Weierstrass] Let $(G=\PU(1,n),X,\Gamma)$ be a real Shimura datum and $Y\subset X$ be an algebraic subvariety.
-Then any irreducible component of the Zariski closure of $\pi(Y)$ in $S_\Gamma$ is special. \end{cor} Another direct consequence of the Ax-Lindemann-Weierstrass theorem is the following characterisation of special subvarieties of $S_\Gamma$. \begin{cor} Let $W\subset S_\Gamma$ be an irreducible algebraic subvariety.
+Applying the non-arithmetic Ax--Schanuel, Theorem \ref{nonarithas7}, to

+we obtain the following, which recovers Mok's result \cite[Main Theorem]{mokalw}. \begin{cor}[Non-arithmetic Ax-Lindemann-Weierstrass] Let $(G=\PU(1,n),X,\Gamma)$ be a real Shimura datum and $Y\subset X$ be an algebraic subvariety.
+Then any irreducible component of the Zariski closure of $\pi(Y)$ in $S_\Gamma$ is special. \end{cor} Another direct consequence of the Ax-Lindemann-Weierstrass theorem is the following characterisation of special subvarieties of $S_\Gamma$. \begin{cor} Let $W\subset S_\Gamma$ be an irreducible algebraic subvariety (of dimension $>0$).
 The following are equivalent: \begin{enumerate} \item $W$ is totally geodesic; \item $W$ is bi-algebraic, i.e. some (equivalently any) analytic component of the preimage of $W$ along $\pi : X \to S_\Gamma$ is algebraic; \item $W$ is a special subvariety (in the sense of Definition \ref{defispecial}); \item $W=\psi^{-1}(\pi_{\Z} (Y))^0$ for some algebraic subvariety $Y$ of $D_{\widehat{G}}$. \end{enumerate} \end{cor}

 The fact that a non-arithmetic $\Gamma$ gives rise to a thin subgroup of $\widehat{\mathbf{G}}(\Z)$ follows already from Corollary \ref{gammadense}.
 As announced in the introduction, we can prove Corollary \ref{cor2} (at least up to the finiteness of maximal special subvarieties, Theorem \ref{thmbader}, which is proven in the next section). \begin{cor} Let $(G=\PU(1,n),X,\Gamma\subset \mathbf{G}(\Oo_K))$ be a real Shimura datum.
 Let $W$ be a Hodge generic subvariety of $S_\Gamma$ (in the sense of Definition \ref{defispecial}).
 If $\Gamma$ is non-arithmetic, the image of